-Require an application-specific passcode lock: Admins can require their Box accountholders to set an application-specific passcode and set the threshold for inactivity.
+- Require an application-specific passcode lock: Admins can require their Box accountholders to set an application-specific passcode and set the threshold for inactivity.
 When people exceed the threshold, Box requires them to enter the passcode.
 Accountholders with this requirement on their devices can use FaceID (on iOS) or BiometricPrompt (on Android) to bypass this passcode.

 - How to enable: Navigate to Admin Console > Enterprise Settings > Mobile tab.
 Then, in the Passcode Settings for Box Mobile Application section, click the Require passcode lock down arrow and select a time limit.
 You can also view the features you’ve enabled or disabled for all employees in their security reports.

 - Why this is important: It's an extra layer of security if someone's a mobile device is lost or stolen.

 - Require 2-step login verification: You can require 2-step login verification for any new or unrecognized logins—including on mobile apps.
 When you enable this setting, the system texts a security code to an individual's mobile phone.
-He or she must then use that code, in addition to their password, to log in.
+They must then use that code, in addition to their password, to log in.

 - How to enable: Navigate to Admin Console > Admin Settings > Security tab.
 In the Signup and Login section, check Login Verification to require 2-step login verification for everyone.

 - Why this is important: Prevent an imposter from logging in to an employee’s account.
 Everyone -- including administrators -- who has not set up a login verification will be required to enter their mobile phone number on their next log in to the Box Web site before they can access their account.

 - How to enable: Navigate to Admin Console > Enterprise Settings > Device Trust tab.
 To make the device pinning options available, in the Application Settings section check Enable Device Pinning.

 - Why this is important: Exert more control over mobile access to corporate accounts, enabling you to limit access to trusted devices.